Gardens

 Gardens at a Glance

-The Gardens at Yew Dell offer a delightful place to spend a day, an excellent place to learn new plants and provide an opportunity to check out design details for your own garden.
+The gardens at Yew Dell offer a delightful place to spend a day, an excellent place to learn new plants and provide an opportunity to check out design details for your own garden.
 The gardens range from formal to informal and contain everything from trees to shrubs, annuals and perennials and anything else you can imagine.
 Because of our variety, you can always count on something blooming at Yew Dell – 12 months of the year.

 Yew Dell’s gardens also support our ongoing research aimed at finding the best new plants for regional gardens.
 Each plant in our gardens is evaluated for performance.
 When we find a new winner, we work with local industry members to get the plant into production…and eventually into area gardens.
 We’re always on the lookout for pest-resistance, attractive and well-adapted plants for our gardens and for yours.